id/emqx-docs/en_US/gateway/coap.md

 - Method: `DELETE`
 - URI: `mqtt/connection{?QueryString*}`, the `QueryString` is:
   - `clientid`: required parameter, UTF-8 string.
 The gateway uses this string as a unique identifier for the connection
-  - `token`: required parameter, Using the token string returned by Create Connection request
+  - `token`: required parameter, using the token string returned by the "Create Connection" request
 - Payload: empty

 **Response:**